So, you are looking for Alabama Scholarships, are you? You’ve received a college

 Coordinate a summer blood drive through the Leaders Save Lives program and join the impressive group of youth across the nation who are helping save lives with the American Red Cross.
 You could earn leadership experience, volunteer hours, an Amazon.com Gift Card and be entered to win a college scholarship.
 Sign up to host a blood drive while school is out of session during one of the program time [...]
 More

 The ARRL Charles Clarke Cordle Memorial Scholarship is an award for amateur radio operators.
-Applicants must possess any active Amateur Radio License Class; be a resident of Georgia or Alabama and have a minimum 2.5 GPA.
+Applicants must possess an active Amateur Radio License Class; be a resident of Georgia or Alabama, and have a minimum 2.5 GPA.
 Students must also be enrolled at an accredited institution in Georgia or Alabama.
-For more information or to apply, please visit the scholarship provider's website. [...]
+Applicants must forward a copy of their academic transcript(s) from their most recently [...]
 More

 The Airgas Jerry Baker Scholarship will be awarded to an undergraduate student pursuing a minimum four-year bachelors degree in welding engineering (WE) or welding engineering technology (WET); however, priority will be given to welding engineering (WE) students interested in pursuing a career with an industrial gas or welding equipment distributor.